 Sacramento State commits itself to being an antiracist and inclusive campus where all students, faculty, and staff belong, including Black, Indigenous, People of Color (BIPOC) and other marginalized identities, and are able to engage as their true authentic selves.
 At Sacramento State, we are committed to fostering in all of our members a sense of inclusiveness by providing equal access to educational opportunities and a welcoming environment.
 Below are some of Sacramento State's programs that support student BIPOC communities and address issues of equity and inclusiveness.

 Black Student Union (BSU): Serves and unifies black students at Sacramento State by addressing their needs.
-BSU seeks to identify relevant issues and initiate appropriate action in order to reduce or eliminate any impediments believed to be adverse to students and their continued well-being and matriculation.
+BSU seeks to identify relevant issues and initiate appropriate action in order to reduce or eliminate any impediments believed to be averse to students and their continued well-being and matriculation.

 Cooper-Woodson College Enhancement Program: An association of faculty, staff, students, and community members who are committed to recognizing and upholding the tradition represented in Pan African cultures that are best expressed in relationships between historically black colleges and students.